movementlabsxyz/MIP/MD/md-21/README.md

 #### Recommendations

-To align with the CCTP approach and reduce complexity:

 - **Bridge Relayer as Attester**: The Bridge Relayer in our system will function as an attester, operating via a multisig scheme (i.e. the attester collects signatures from a threshold number of comittee members that approve of the message).
 This relayer, through aggregated signatures, produces a proof on a signed message.

 - **User Interaction**: Users, or other parties interested in completing the bridge, retrieve their funds on the target chain by submitting the signature and message.

 - **Validation Mechanism**: The off-chain signature produced by the multisig scheme is verified against the message on-chain.
 As a reference, we could use the same automation scheme as the [MIP-18 Stage 0 Upgradeability and Multisigs](https://github.com/movementlabsxyz/MIP/pulls).
 The challenge is to make sure that the signature is only used once so no transaction is replayed, but the beauty is that the signature is provided by a multi-party system that do not need to provide onchain signatures.
 It's also important to use a solid architecture that prevents hash mining attacks.
-Relying on a protocol like CCTP that has been tested in live environments significantly reduces the risk of any unexpected utilization of off-chain and on-chain proofs.

-Or on Circle's own words:

-1. An on-chain component on source domain emits a message.
-2. Circle's off-chain attestation service signs the message.
-3. The on-chain component at the destination domain receives the message, and forwards the message body to the specified recipient.

-This results in 2 onchain transactions and 1 offchain transaction.
-Comparatively, HTLC requires 4 onchain transactions.

-This approach minimizes the need for additional components and avoids the reliance on synthetic assets, leading to a simplified and cost-effective bridge solution.

 ### D3: Specify the Flow